noamanayub/AI-Projects/README.md

-# CodeAlpha Internship Projects
+# AI Projects

-Welcome to my repository for the projects completed during my internship with CodeAlpha!
+Welcome to my repository!
 This repository contains three separate projects, each focusing on different aspects of software development and machine learning.
-Below, you will find a brief overview of each project, along with links to their respective directories.
+Below, you will find a brief overview of each project.

 ## Projects